1 Nature is maximally efficient

 Strands explain that nature follows rules.

 Summary.No observation about motion in fundamental physics seems to be unexplained by strands.
-Strands explain and describe physics, chemistry, biology, engineering, geology, astronomy and material science.
+Strands explain and describe physics and all natural sciences.

-Possible falsification.Find an example of motion for which experiment differs from the strand tangle model.
+Possible falsification.Find an example of motion that differs from the strand tangle model.
 Find additional dimensions.

 More to ponder.Topology leads to shapes, deformations and to dynamics.
 Or: dynamics results from algebra.